Apollo Global's Q4 earnings surge 52% on credit management fees

 By Chibuike Oguh

-Feb 11 (Reuters) - Apollo Global Management Inc APO.N posted a 52% jump in fourth-quarter distributable earnings on Friday, driven by strong growth in management and advisory fees from its credit business.
+Feb 11 (Reuters) - Apollo Global Management Inc APO.N posted a 52% jump in fourth-quarter distributable earnings on Friday on the back of strong growth in management and advisory fees in its credit business and said it was not worried about interest rate rises.

-The New York-based firm said its distributable earnings, or the cash used to pay dividends to shareholders, rose to $483 million in the three months to Dec.
+The New York-based firm said its distributable earnings, which is cash available to pay dividends to shareholders, rose to $483 million in the three months to Dec.
 31, up from $317.4 million a year earlier.

-This resulted in distributable earnings per share of $1.05, slightly lower than the average analyst estimate of $1.10 per share, according to financial data provider Refinitiv.
+Apollo shares were trading down 2.4% at $68 per share in early afternoon in New York after the earnings fell short of many analysts' expectations.
+Apollo's distributable earnings per share of $1.05 was slightly lower than the average analyst estimate of $1.10, according to financial data provider Refinitiv.

 While Apollo capitalized on strong markets at the end of 2021 to cash out on some of its investments, it did so at a slower pace than its major peers.
 It generated $4.2 billion in proceeds from exiting positions in the fourth quarter, down from $8.8 billion in the prior quarter.